TommasoPino/COMET-Docker-Compose/README.md

 ## Usage

-Use the included `compose.bat` script to compose the containers:
+Use the included `compose.bat` (or `compose.sh` if you are on a Linux system) script to compose the containers:

 ```
 C:\path\to\CDP4-Docker-Compose>compose.bat [command]